Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Introduction

 Techniques from explainable ML and graphical statistics such as {P}artial {D}ependence {P}lot (PDP)~\cite{friedman2001greedy}, {I}ndividual {C}onditional {E}xpectation (ICE)~\cite{goldstein2015peeking}, and {SH}apley {A}dditive ex{P}lanations (SHAP)~\cite{lundberg2017unified} can be leveraged to understand the {behavior} of the black-box function.
 These methods provide insights into how input variables influence the predictive model and interact with each other.
 Such information is invaluable in engineering and science, helping engineers and scientists extract meaningful insights from the constructed model.
-The applications of explainable machine learning in engineering are now gaining significant attention, with examples not only in aerospace and mechanical engineering~\cite{ shukla2020opportunities, shen2022automatic, wen2025explainable, kumar2024multisource}, but also in material science~\cite{pilania2021machine} and civil engineering~\cite{naser2022explainable}.
+The applications of explainable ML in engineering are now gaining significant attention, with examples not only in aerospace and mechanical engineering~\cite{shukla2020opportunities, shen2022automatic, wen2025explainable, kumar2024multisource}, but also in other fields such as material science~\cite{pilania2021machine}.

 SHAP is arguably one of the most widely used explainability methods.
 However, despite its widespread adoption, SHAP has certain limitations.
 While SHAP offers robust insights, the specialized nature of its theoretical foundation may present a learning curve for practitioners not familiar with game theory concepts~\cite{kumar2020problems}.
 Although SHAP decompositions provide faithful local attributions, aggregating those local explanations into a single global summary can conceal heterogeneity across instances~\cite{herbinger2024decomposing}.
 In this context, PDP and ICE offer more intuitive explanations of an ML model due to their simplicity and straightforward depiction of relationships compared to SHAP.
 They function by altering feature values and observing the corresponding changes in predictions, a concept closely aligned with causal reasoning and easier to understand.
 Therefore, SHAP is best used together with PDP/ICE or conditional analyses when a clear global picture of feature interactions is required~\cite{mahmood2025machine}.